top of page

 The verb 'scurry' finds its etymological roots in the Middle English word 'skirien,' which meant 'to move quickly' or 'to hasten.'
 'Scurry' describes the action of moving rapidly and with haste, often in a low, crouched position, and taking short, rapid steps.
 The term conveys a sense of urgency and nimbleness, suggesting a hurried and often furtive movement.
 'Scurry' is a word commonly used to depict the swift and skittish motions of small animals, such as mice or squirrels, as they dart about in search of food or shelter.
 It embodies the notion of agile and rapid locomotion, particularly when one is trying to navigate through tight spaces or elude capture, emphasizing both speed and agility in its meaning.

-Find the meaning of scurry
+Find the correct meaning of the verb scurry:

 Try Again!